 - You need to get used to consuming less salt.
-Although your body does require a certain amount of sodium, in excess it can worsen fluid retention.
+Although your body does require a certain amount of sodium, too much of it can worsen fluid retention.

 - It’s a good idea to add aromatic herbs and plants that double as diuretic ingredients to your diet.
-Some good examples include horsetail grass, green tea, dandelion tea, and more.
+Some good examples include horsetail grass, green tea, and dandelion tea, among others.